Clubs and Organizations

-You have questions about Guilford.
+You have questions about Guilford College clubs and organizations.
 We have answers.

-By walking around campus, you'll frequently find flyers and invitations to join clubs for sponsored events and fun activities every day of the week.
+By walking around campus, you'll frequently find fliers and invitations to join clubs for sponsored events and fun activities every day of the week.
 Don't be shy!
 Attend the events of organizations you're interested in to meet the members and to see if it would be a good fit for you.
-Visit the OSLE office (located on the first floor of Founder's Hall) to get more information on how to join a specific club.
+Visit the Office of Student and Leadership Engagement o get more information on how to join a specific club.

-Students are welcome and encouraged to start organizations built around their specific interests and hobbies.
+Students are welcomed and encouraged to start organizations that are built around their specific interests and hobbies.
 You’ll need a purpose and proposal to get started.
 Visit the OSLE office in Founder's Hall to get information on how to start a club.

 Our student government board is called community senate in true Quaker fashion.
 The senate strives to promote and enable student participation in College politics and projects while providing a strong and active public forum for discourse.

-The Office of Student Leadership and Engagement (OSLE) serves as the primary source for student involvement, leadership development and student event planning.
-Our office is on the first floor of Founder’s Hall.
+The Office of Student Leadership and Engagement (OSLE) serves as the primary source for student involvement, leadership development, and student event planning.
+The office is on the first floor of Founder’s Hall.
 Feel free to stop by to meet our staff and learn more about exciting opportunities to get involved!